rittwage/nibtools/readme.txt

    -h 	 : Toggle halftracks (R/W) This option will step the drive heads 1/2 track at a time during disk
 	   operations instead of a full track.
 This protection is only very rarely used.
-I have only found 2 disks out of thousands.
+I have only found a few disks out of thousands.
 Bounty Bob Strikes Back is one.

    -k 	 : Disable reading 'killer' tracks (R) Some drives will timeout when trying to read tracks that consist
 	   of all sync.
 If you cannot read a disk because of timeouts, use this option.

    -r[n] : Disable or modify 'reduce syncs' option (R)
-	   By default, NIBTOOLS will "compress" a track when writing back out to a disk if the track is longer than what your drive can write at any given density (due to drive motor speed).
+	   By default, NIBTOOLS will reduce syncs on a track when writing back out to a disk if the track is longer than what your drive can write at any given density (due to drive motor speed).
 Some protections count sync lengths so the protection might fail with this option.
 For 99% of disks, it is fine and is the default setting.